Eye Exams - Adults

 - Interesting!
 People with light coloured eyes will often react quicker to the drops than those with darker coloured eyes.
 Their pupils will often dilate more, but the effects of the drops will usually wear off quicker, too.

-- After the procedure, we recommend you wait for the effects of the eye drops to diminish or have someone pick you up.
+- After the procedure, we recommend you bring an extra driver or wait a few hours to drive in order for the effects of the eye drops to diminish.
 If you feel comfortable however, you are certainly ok to drive yourself home.
 It’s a great idea to wear dark sunglasses after the procedure to reduce light sensitivity.

 So, why doesn't eye-bar optometry just dilate everyone?
 Ideally, we would like to perform a detailed retinal examination on every patient every time.
 However, not everyone has the time to perform this type of eye exam.
 Many of our patients visit us during their workdays, or drive to our clinic on their own.
 Dilated retinal examinations can make it harder to read at work afterwards, and may blur your vision for driving or make you light sensitive.
 However, if your eye-bar optometrist feels that a dilated eye examination is required, they will rebook you at a more convenient time or when someone can drive you home.